'Watching the racing the last few days has me excited to race, seeing the crowd and stuff, it’s been great'

-Dungannon's Deaten Registe in evening Paralympics medal shot as Claudy's MacCombe twins complete Paris para-triathlon
+Dungannon's Deaten Registe marks Paralympics debut with final appearance as Claudy's MacCombe twins complete Paris para-triathlon

-Registe arrived in Paris with just one major international meet on his CV but posted 1:08.49 to secure his final slot across the men’s 100m breaststroke SB14 class.
+Registe arrived in Paris with just one major international meet on his CV but posted 1:07.82 in the Paris showdown won by Canada’s Nicholas Bennett, with Jake Michel (Australia) and Naohide Yamaguchi (Japan) completing the podium.

-Registe wrapped up his heat appearance fourth in a field that included world record holder Naohide Yamaguchi of Japan and Australia’s Jake Michel, the latter a silver medallist in Tokyo.
+Registe wrapped up his heat appearance fourth in a field that included world record holder Yamaguchi and Michel, the latter a silver medallist in Tokyo.

 “I feel good, the race went okay but I feel like I’ve got more in me, I’m happy,” he said after the heat.
 “I just want to go out there, try my best, give it my all and see what I can do.